SSWConsulting/SSW.Rules.Content/rules/book-developers-for-a-project/rule.md

 Unfortunately, you cannot use a sub-folder to track appointments in Outlook.
 You need to create a whole new email account and then add it to your Outlook folder.

-Using the example of SSW's `crmtimeprosync@ssw.com.au` account, this account is used to add appointments to the Service Calendar, and these are then added through the SSWBookings calendar in Outlook:
+Using the example of SSW's **crmtimeprosync@** account, this account is used to add appointments to the Service Calendar, and these are then added through the SSWBookings calendar in Outlook:

 ![Figure: Appointments tracked from with Outlook desktop](Appointments tracked from Outlook desktop.png)